What is baptism?

 Please complete our Baptism Application to request to be baptized at our next baptism service.
 You will then be contacted with further details.

-Read a more detailed account of baptism (pdf) at West Hills.
+Read a more detailed account of What is Baptism? (pdf) at West Hills.